-The actual group performance, comprising of a return on net assets (RONA) and operating profit-based measure, resulted in an STI payout of 100%.
-Refer to pages 10 and 11 of the remuneration policy and page 18 of the implementation report for further detail.
+The actual group performance, comprising of a return on net assets (RONA) and operating profit-based measure, resulted in an STI achieved of 100.8% against the agreed target for the the Total Health and Beauty business unit and 100% for the group executive committee.
+The distribution business unit failed to meet its RONA and operating profit performance target, resulting in no STI payout for the financial year.
+Refer to pages 9 and 10 of the remuneration policy and page 17 of the implementation report for further detail.